Have you ever marveled at the power of a well-crafted establishing shot when watching a movie?

 To ensure clarity and focus, you should think about composition, lighting, and camera angles that will provide the audience with an understanding of the coming scene or story.

-Establishing shots are a crucial element of the visual storytelling experience as they provide context for the following scenes while setting the tone for the story.
+Establishing shots are an important element of the visual storytelling experience in films!
+They provide context for the following scenes while setting the tone for the story.

 Interested in filmmaking?
 Check out these other helpful articles!